Holy Textures is a spot for my musings on the various Biblical texts that come our way through the Revised Common Lectionary.

 May be replaced by readings for Epiphany.
 See note below.

-Note: The Season of Epiphany begins on January 6, the Day of Epiphany of the Lord.
+Note: The Season of Epiphany begins on January 6, The Day of Epiphany of the Lord.

 If January 6 is a weekday, Epiphany may be celebrated on the first Sunday in January and replace the readings for Sundays following Christmas Day.